Old Log Theatre

-The Old Log Theatre is the oldest professional theater in the state of Minnesota.
-It is sometimes cited as the oldest continuously operating professional theater in the United States.
-It is located in Excelsior and is funded entirely by ticket sales and income from its restaurant.
+The Old Log Theatre was the oldest professional theater in the state of Minnesota.
+It was sometimes cited as the oldest continuously operating professional theater in the United States.
+It was located in Excelsior and was funded entirely by ticket sales and income from its restaurant.

+On February 20, 2024, owners Greg and Marissa Frankenfield announced their retirement, and said that the theatre and its associated restaurant would be closing permanently, with its last production consisting of a tribute to Buddy Holly occurring on March 2, 2024.

 History

 The Old Log Theatre first opened in 1940 in Greenwood, in a dirt-floored log building now used as a scenery shop.
 Throughout its existence the theater has focused mostly on screwball comedy, contemporary plays and British farces, though in its early years it operated as a summer stock company.
 The original building seated 270 people and during its summer season the theater presented a show a week.

 Venue

 During the 1950s the theater's popularity grew and late in that decade it found a need for larger quarters.
 Herb Bloomberg, a builder in Chanhassen, was hired to design and build the new theater on 10 acre adjacent to the original theater in 1965.
 The new building could seat 655 and was designed to look like a barn with a large lobby featuring a fireplace and a high ceiling.
 Herb Bloomberg went on to build and operate the Chanhassen Dinner Theatres.